Enneagram of Personality: Instinctual subtypes

-Each of the personality types is usually understood as having three "instinctual subtypes".
+Each of the personality types is understood as having three "instinctual subtypes".
 These subtypes are believed to be formed according to which one of three instinctual energies of a person is dominantly developed and expressed.
-The instinctual energies are usually called "self-preservation", "sexual" (also called "intimacy" or "one-to-one"), and "social".
+The instinctual energies are called "self-preservation", "sexual" (also called "intimacy" or "one-to-one"), and "social".
 On the instinctual level, people may internally stress and externally express the need to protect themselves (self-preservation), to connect with important others or partners (sexual), or to get along or succeed in groups (social).
-From this perspective, there are twenty-seven distinct personality patterns, because people of each of the nine types also express themselves as one of the three subtypes.
-An alternative approach to the subtypes looks at them as three domains or clusters of instincts that result in increased probability of survival (the "preserving" domain), increased skill in navigating the social environment (the "navigating" domain), and increased likelihood of reproductive success (the "transmitting" domain).
+From this perspective, there are 27 distinct personality patterns, because people of each of the nine types also express themselves as one of the three subtypes.
+An alternative approach to the subtypes understands them as three domains or clusters of instincts which result in increased probability of survival (the "preserving" domain), increased skill in navigating the social environment (the "navigating" domain), and increased likelihood of reproductive success (the "transmitting" domain).
 From this understanding the subtypes reflect individual differences in the presence of these three separate clusters of instincts.

-It is believed people function in all three forms of instinctual energies but one may dominate.
-According to some theorists, another instinct may also be well-developed and the third often less developed.
+It is believed that people function in all three forms of instinctual energies, but one instinct will be more well-developed and dominant.

 Type indicator tests

-Enneagram type indicator tests have been developed by some of the more prominent teachers.
-One of these, the Riso–Hudson Enneagram Type Indicator (RHETI), was developed by Don Richard Riso and Russ Hudson in 1993.
+Enneagram type indicator tests have been developed by prominent teachers, such as Don Richard Riso and Russ Hudson who developed the Riso–Hudson Enneagram Type Indicator (RHETI) in 1993.
 Their research focused on constructing it as a personality measurement instrument.
-The RHETI has been found to be of heuristic value but minimal scientific research has been conducted.
+The RHETI has heuristic value but minimal scientific research conducted.

-The Stanford Enneagram Discovery Inventory was developed by late psychiatry professor David Daniels at Stanford University, and was later renamed the Essential Enneagram test.
+The Stanford Enneagram Discovery Inventory was developed by psychiatry professor David Daniels at Stanford University and was later renamed the Essential Enneagram Test.
 This assessment was employed to conduct various research studies, including on the personalities of identical twins.

 A 2002 review of validation studies of various Enneagram tests found guarded support for their reliability and validity.